-17P/Holmes orbits the sun every 2,515 days (6.89 years), coming as close as 2.06 AU and reaching as far as 5.18 AU from the sun.
-17P/Holmes is about 3.4 kilometers in diameter, making it larger than most asteroids, comparable in size to the island of Manhattan.
+17P/Holmes orbits the sun every 2,520 days (6.90 years), coming as close as 2.06 AU and reaching as far as 5.18 AU from the sun.
+17P/Holmes is about 3.4 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the island of Manhattan.

 17P/Holmes's orbit is 1.06 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.